fernando-mc/fernandomc.com/content/posts/lambda-authorizers-and-auth0.md

 Make sure to save after you update that!

 Then, there is the `iamRoleStatements` section.
 In this section we are giving permission to our service to take action on a DynamoDB table that we're going to create further down in the `Resources` section of `serverless.yml`.
+I'll cover how to create the table in that section toward the end of this post.

 ```yaml
   iamRoleStatements: